GraduateNU

 What is GraduateNU?

-All students at Northeastern University use a tool called the Degree Audit and Excel spreadsheet templates given by academic advisors to help them plan out their coursework for the next 4 years of college.
+All students at Northeastern University use a a tool called the Degree Audit as well as Excel spreadsheet templates given by academic advisors to help them plan out their coursework for the next 4 years of college.

 Degree Audit